 China will retaliate if President-elect Donald Trump proceeds with his promise to impose a 60% tariff on Chinese imports, warned Zhu Min, a former deputy governor of the People’s Bank of China (PBOC).
 Zhu made the remarks during an interview on Bloomberg Television, underscoring the economic and diplomatic repercussions of such a move.

-China’s Preparedness to Respond
+China’s preparedness to respond

 “If Trump and the administration really levy a 60% tariff on China, I think China will retaliate,” said Zhu, who currently serves as chairman of the National Institute of Financial Research at Tsinghua University.
 He indicated that Beijing would likely bring the matter to the World Trade Organization (WTO) while considering a range of countermeasures.
 However, Zhu refrained from specifying what those measures might entail.